wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-multi-data-trigger.md

 ## Generated Code

 The source generator creates:
-1. DependencyProperties for each field marked with `[TriggerProperty]` (e.g., `IsValidProperty`, `RetryCountProperty`).
+1. Avalonia properties for each field marked with `[TriggerProperty]` (e.g., `IsValidProperty`, `RetryCountProperty`).
-2. Public properties wrapping the dependency properties.
+2. Public properties wrapping the Avalonia properties.
 3. An `OnPropertyChanged` override that updates the backing fields and calls `Evaluate()`.
 4. Logic to execute the actions if `Evaluate()` returns `true`.